 - Transfer of own shares on Nasdaq Stockholm shall be made at a price within the stock market price interval registered at any given time, such interval being the interval between the highest purchase price and the lowest sales price.

-The authorisation is intended to be used in company or business acquisitions or for the purposes of covering costs related to the Company’s incentive programs.
+The authorisation is intended to be used for the purposes of covering costs related to the Company’s incentive programs.

 The board of directors statement pursuant to Chapter 19 Section 22 of the Swedish Companies Act will be held available together with the proposal.